sobcza11/NLP_HK_Security_Law/README.md

 # DESCRIPTION
 <b>This Natural Language Processing</b> ("NLP") <b>Data Science project uses the Data Science Method</b> ("DSM") <b>to identify variances in sentiment during the HK Protests</b> using a hybrid of automatic & rules-based systems.
 The source of the data was obtained by scraping selected international newspapers & Twitter.

 <b>The goal of the DSM is not to find or present an answer to an apparent geo-political situation but to pragmatically present the facts as they exist</b>; the facts are created by humans resting in unstructured text found in newspapers & social media outlets.
-Therefore, the initial goal is to build the following
+Therefore, the initial goal is to build the following:

    * Sentiment Analysis, Topic Analysis